Karl Parsons: 1914–1930

 Army but was not posted overseas.

 Demobilised in 1918, he resumed work at the Glass House and went back to teaching at the Central School.
-As a teacher, Parsons was, like Whall before him, to inspire several of his pupils to become stained glass artists, including Lilian Pocock, Joseph E. Nuttgens and Herbert Hendrie.
+As a teacher, Parsons was, like Whall before him, to inspire several of his pupils to become stained glass artists, including Lilian Pocock, Joseph Edward Nuttgens and Herbert Hendrie.

 After the war there was a boom in demand for stained glass, particularly with many memorial windows being commissioned and Parsons appointed Edward Liddall Armitage as an assistant and later Leonard Potter.
 Both were ex-pupils.

 1924 saw Parsons make what was to prove a seminal visit to Chartres where, with his brother Ambrose, he carried out a detailed study of medieval glass.
 Parsons wrote "So far as my knowledge goes, this world cannot show anything made by men so amazingly beautiful".

-In 1927 he was commissioned to make the apse windows for the new St Mary’s Cathedral in Johannesburg.
+In 1927 he was commissioned to make the apse windows for the new St Mary's Cathedral in Johannesburg.

 1929 saw a collection of poems that he had written published by the Medici Society under the title Ann’s Book.
 His daughter Jacynth provided the illustrations.
 (The previous year she had illustrated Forty Nine Poems by W. H. Davies, also for Medici).
 Over the years Parsons had several of his poems published in anthologies and periodicals.
 In the same year he resigned from his teaching post at the Central School.

 1930 to 1934 – final years

 In 1930 Parsons moved from Northwood, where he had lived for many years, to Shalbourne in Wiltshire.
 There he set up a studio at Ropewind Farm where he converted a mid-18th century three-bay barn, adding a large, porch-like window to let in natural light on the north side.
 He also incorporated a small granary on unusual brick and timber staddles thus converting it into a larger purpose-built storage building and garage, giving access directly from Rivar Road.
 The house he lived in adjoined the site.
-It should have been an idyllic time for Parsons but his health deteriorated and finally, in 1933, he had to return to London, took a flat in Putney and worked for a while with his great friend Edward Woore.
+His health deteriorated and finally, in 1933, he had to return to London, took a flat in Putney and worked for a while with his friend Edward Woore.
 He died there the following year at the young age of 50.
 After his death on 30 September 1934, the cause of death being given as cerebral thrombosis and arteriosclerosis, existing commissions were taken over or completed by Woore.